IMTEK-Simulation/DiscoverVersion/README.md

 # DiscoverVersion

 This package automatically discover version information for a package.
-It first asks `git`, and if that fails tries to get the version from package metadata throught `importlib`.
+It tries the following option to get the version of the package:

+* Inspect a `PKG-INFO` file
+* Ask `git`, if the current directory is a git-repository
+* Ask `importlib.metadata`

 It is intended as a lightweight replacement for `setuptools_scm`.

 ## Usage